 The Open Bible Learning Group is for those enquiring into the Bible, the revealed Word of God.

-Members of the Open Bible Learning Group first met in the Reading Rooms Billericay High St., as a place of study and worship, in 1957 as Christadelphians; (ordinary people from diverse backgrounds who have studied the Bible and questioned traditional mainstream Christian teaching).
+Members of the Open Bible Learning Group first met in 1957 in the Reading Rooms Billericay High Street, as a place of study and worship.
+We are Christadelphians; (ordinary people from diverse backgrounds who have studied the Bible and questioned traditional mainstream Christian teaching).

-Christadelphians have for well over 150 years devoted their lives to an objective study and understanding of the scriptures as God’s revelation.
-They apply this understanding to every aspect of their lives in accordance with the teaching of Jesus’ followers from the first century AD.
+Christadelphians have for well over 150 years devoted their lives to an objective study and understanding of the scriptures as God’s revelation to man.
+They apply this understanding to every aspect of their lives in accordance with the teaching of Jesus’ followers established in the first century AD.

 Our brief history

 John Thomas a medical doctor who was born in London emigrated to the USA in 1832.
-While on a sea crossing to North America the ship was caught in a violent storm and all feared shipwreck and loss of life.
-So he did what many would do, he prayed that God would spare his life, but unlike most, he did not forget his pledge when he reached safety.
+While on a sea crossing to North America the ship was caught in a violent storm and all aboard feared shipwreck and loss of life.
+So he did what many would do, he prayed that God would spare his life, but unlike most, he did not forget his pledge in that prayer when he reached safety - to understand God's revelation to man.
 However, being dissatisfied with the answers that the established church gave him; he set about discovering the truth for himself.

 John Thomas never saw himself as a figurehead for followers or disciples, therefore today Christadelphians see him as being a pioneer who rediscovered first century beliefs, but nothing more.
 He, of course, encouraged others to search out these things for themselves.